grand-mother/grand/docs/package/grand.coordinates.rst

 The :class:`~grand.LTP` class (`Local Tangent Plane coordinates`_) allows to define local frames tangent to the WGS84 ellipsoid.
-The *orientation* property can be used to define the frame axes, along cardinal directions.
-E.g. the following defines a local North, East, Down (NED) frame centered on Greenwich,
+The *orientation* property can be used to define the frame axes, along the directions of the local magnetic field.
+E.g. the following defines a local magnetic North, East, Down (NED) frame centered on Greenwich, as:
-as:

 >>> from astropy.coordinates import EarthLocation
 >>> ltp = LTP(location=EarthLocation.of_site("greenwich"),
 ...           orientation="NED")

-By default geographic East, North, Up (ENU) coordinates are used.
-Alternatively, magnetic coordinates can be used as well by setting *magnetic* to `True` or by explicitly providing the magnetic *declination*.
-If *magnetic* is `True` but no *declination* is provided then the magnetic declination is computed using the built-in :mod:`~grand.geomagnet`.
+By default magnetic North, West, Up (NWU) coordinates are used.
+If not explicitly specified the magnetic *declination* is computed using the built-in :mod:`~grand.geomagnet` module.
+Alternatively, geographic coordinates can be used as well by setting *magnetic* to `False`.

 .. note::
    One must always specify the local frame origin, as the *location* parameter.